Skip to content

 supernova mass metallicity

 Supernovae types as a function of initial star mass and initial content of elements heavier than Helium (metallicity).
 Note that the first stars occupy the bottom row of the chart, being metal-free, and that the black areas correspond to direct collapse black holes.
 For modern stars, we are uncertain as to whether the supernovae that create neutron stars are fundamentally the same or different than the ones that create black holes, and whether there is a ‘mass gap’ present between them in nature.
-We must also consider that effects other than mass and metallicity may indeed play major roles in determining the fate of massive stars, including in whether they can contribute to enriching the interstellar medium.
+We must also consider that effects other than mass and metallicity (such as the presence of a companion) may indeed play major roles in determining the fate of massive stars, including in whether they can contribute to enriching the interstellar medium.

 Credit: Fulvio314 / Wikimedia Commons